JuliaPy/SymPy.jl/README.md

 A = [x 1; 1 -x]
 ```

-Basic math operations should match those of `julia` (though there could be mistakes!)
+Basic math operations should match those of `julia` (though there could be mistakes!).

 ```
 v .* v				# 2 element array